anmatika/gethash-of-file/README.md

 # USAGE & INFO
-Outputs hash of the given file by given algorithm Possible algorithms supported:
+Outputs the hash of the given file by the given algorithm.

+Possible algorithms supported:

 * sha1